Inglonias/VGraph/README.md

 * Many controls have tooltips that can be viewed by hovering over them with your mouse.

 ## Requirements
-This program runs on the .NET Framework v 4.7.2.
-You need to have that installed for VGraph to work.
+This program runs on the .NET Core v6.0.
+All required files should be included with the download.
+If you encounter problems, please submit a GitHub issue.

 ## Credits
 VGraph uses [SkiaSharp](https://github.com/mono/SkiaSharp) for drawing graphics and the Windows Presentation Framework for GUI and controls.